slimtoolkit/slim/README.md

 - `--container-dns-search` - Add a dns search domain for unqualified hostnames analyzing image at runtime [can use this flag multiple times]
 - `--image-overrides` - Save runtime overrides in generated image (values is `all` or a comma delimited list of override types: `entrypoint`, `cmd`, `workdir`, `env`, `expose`, `volume`, `label`).
 Use this flag if you need to set a runtime value and you want to persist it in the optimized image.
 If you only want to add, edit or delete an image value in the optimized image use one of the `--new-*` or `--remove-*` flags (define below).
 - `--continue-after` - Select continue mode: enter | signal | probe | timeout or numberInSeconds (default value: enter)
-- `--dockerfile` - The source Dockerfile name to build the fat image before it's minified.
+- `--dockerfile` - The source Dockerfile name to build the fat image before it's optimized.
+- `--tag-fat` - Custom tag for the fat image built from Dockerfile.
+- `--cbo-add-host` - Add an extra host-to-IP mapping in /etc/hosts to use when building an image (Container Build Option).
+- `--cbo-build-arg` - Add a build-time variable (Container Build Option).
+- `--cbo-label` - Add a label when building from Dockerfiles (Container Build Option).
+- `--cbo-target` - Target stage to build for multi-stage Dockerfiles (Container Build Option).
+- `--cbo-network` - Networking mode to use for the RUN instructions at build-time (Container Build Option).
+- `--cbo-cache-from` - Add an image to the build cache (Container Build Option).
+- `--cro-runtime` - Runtime to use with the created containers (Container Runtime Option).
 - `--use-local-mounts` - Mount local paths for target container artifact input and output (off, by default)
 - `--use-sensor-volume` - Sensor volume name to use (set it to your Docker volume name if you manage your own `docker-slim` sensor volume).
 - `--keep-tmp-artifacts` - Keep temporary artifacts when command is done (off, by default).